alexdean08/ASL-Translator/README.md

 # ASL-Translator
-Using OpenCV and an AlexNet-based convolutional neural network, this translates ASL into English
+Using OpenCV and a convolutional neural network, this translates ASL into English with 95% accuracy.